 What is the difference between an alleged father and a presumed father?

 A presumed father is the legal father of the child.
 This father is either married to the birth mother or his name is on the baby’s birth certificate.
 Sometimes he is not the biological father of the child.
 A presumed father has more legal rights than an alleged father.
 His consent to the adoption is required.
 If he refuses to consent, but does not oppose the adoption, then his right may be terminated through other court action.

 Terminating all potential fathers’ rights is critical in any adoption.
 This is true even if the birth mother doesn’t know who the father is, where he lives, or how to get in touch with him.
 It is really important that the birth mother is honest about all potential birth fathers.
 An attorney will address and terminate each man’s rights, if any.
 This makes the adoption solid for all parties involved.

 California law requires an attorney to serve the alleged father with notice of the adoption.
 The notice tells him that the birth mother states he may be the father of the baby.
 It also includes the name of the birth mother and when the baby was or is due to be born.
 The potential father has 30 days to act on the notice.
 He must file a court action to establish his parental rights.

 Here are some things to note about an alleged father’s rights under California law:

-- An alleged father does not have an automatic right to custody, but
+- He does not have an automatic right to custody, but

-- Under California law, an alleged father can sign a “Waiver of the Right to Further Notice of Adoption Planning.”
-This form must be notarized or witnessed by an Adoption Service Provider.
+- He can sign a “Waiver of the Right to Further Notice of Adoption Planning” form

 - This form does not terminate his rights, but